In this issue:

 the life of me I can’t understand why manufacturers are determined

-was that it must be cheaper than a simple, conventional thermostat.
+boil down to the love of a dollar these days, so it must be cheaper than a simple, conventional thermostat.

 But now there’s a thermistor, potentiometer, and processor board used,

 along with a lot more wiring and a 9 volt battery alarm system, so I’m